Brandon-Ritchie/whos-live/README.md

     - [ ] Can't add Netflix, because there is no public API anymore
 - [x] Update eslint config
 - [x] Better loading indicators

+## Notes

+- The YouTube API Quota usage should be ~27 units per page refresh
+  - 1 unit to get subscribed channels
+    - Currently fetches the most recently active 25 channels
+  - 1 unit to get the uploads playlist from those channels
+  - 1 (25 total) unit PER channel to get video information from those playlists
+- This means the application should be able to refresh subscription videos ~370 times before the daily quota is hit
+  - This might either needs to be raised eventually, or see if there is a more quota efficient way to do this